mdasberg/quickhub-extension/README.md

 ## Features

-- 🔍 **Integrated Search** - Search the web directly from your new tab
+- 🔍 **Integrated Search** - Search the web using your default search engine (respects your choice of Google, Bing, DuckDuckGo, etc.)
 - 📊 **Usage Statistics** - Track sites visited today, total links, and groups
 - 🖼️ **Auto-rotating Backgrounds** - Beautiful daily photos or upload your own
 - 🔄 **Cross-device Sync** - Sync your links across all Brave browsers (when logged in)
 - 💾 **Backup & Restore** - Export/import your configuration as JSON
 - 📁 **Organized Groups** - Create custom groups to categorize your links
+- 📂 **Collapsible Groups** - Collapse/expand groups to save space
 - 🎯 **Drag & Drop** - Reorder both groups and links within groups
 - 🎨 **Beautiful Design** - Refined dark theme with smooth animations
 - ⚡ **Fast Access** - All your important links on your new tab page